 3rd Tuesday of the month from 10.30am - 12.30pm, Day Care which runs

 weekly in Henley in Arden (charges apply for this service).

 For more information contact the Warwickshire Office on 01926 888 899

 or email firstname.lastname@example.org.

-intermediate standard on Tuesday evenings at the White Swan Hotel and
+of intermediate standard on Tuesday evenings at The Wootton Wawen

 club does not issue master points.
 For further information please